hotrodorm/hotrod/hotrod-project/docs/docs-4/config/tags/converter.md

   </table>
 ```

-**Note**: For a general approach of applying the converter to multiple columns, it can be more scalable to
+**Note**: Instead of defining the converter for each column, a more general approach is to use `<type-solver>`.
+Type Solvers
-use a `<type-solver>` that can automatically apply converters to columns according to the logic the developer
+can automatically apply converters to columns according to the logic defined by the developer.
-defines.

 When look at the generated persistence code we can see the configured VO properties are available
  as a `Boolean` type, not as numeric anymore: